petercrona/Refunc/README.md

 Have a look at the React examples for how it is used in real life.
 It's pretty fancy!

-To sum up, Mvstate allows you to make your models observable.
+To sum up, Localstate allows you to make your models observable.
 But while coding your models, you can completely ignore that they are observable.
 No need to mess with state.
 No need to keep track of a list of observers.
 Just code your elegant pure code operating on immutable models.
-Mvstate isn't solving a hard problem, but it can help you produce better and more maintainable code.
+Localstate isn't solving a hard problem, but it can help you produce better and more maintainable code.
 Try it out and join me in the quest of raising the quality of code!